guybedford/require-is/README.md

 Require-is
 ===

+__No longer compatible with the r.js optimizer due to recent changes.__

 A conditional loading plugin for [Require-JS](http://requirejs.org/) that works with optimizer builds and build layers.

 Very similar to the has module in Dojo, except fully compatible with the Require-JS optimizer.